BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 * Security Vulnerability: A vulnerability is a problem in a project's code that could be exploited to damage the confidentiality, integrity, or availability of the project or other projects that use its code.
 Depending on the severity level and the way your project uses the dependency, vulnerabilities can cause a range of problems for your project or the people who use it.

-* CVE: In order to  to track vulnerabilities in packages, CVEs can be used.
+* CVE: In order to track vulnerabilities in packages, CVEs can be used.
 MITRE's [Common Vulnerabilities and Exposures (CVE) List](https://cve.mitre.org/) is a list of entries - each containing an identification number, a description, and at least one public reference, for publicly known cybersecurity vulnerabilities.

 * Docker: Docker is a set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.